EaP Index Methodology

 Quasi-interval level scores allow a range of aggregation techniques at higher levels of aggregation (subcategories, categories, sections and dimensions).
 The most important methods are multiplication and addition.
 Multiplication assigns more weight to individual subcategories, emphasising the necessity of subcategories for a concept; in contrast, addition facilitates the compensation of weaker scores on some subcategories by stronger scores on other subcategories, emphasising the substitutability of subcategories for a concept.

 We apply an additive aggregation of subcategories, categories and sections because this approach fits to the method used on the item level, reflects the substitutability of subcategories, and is less sensitive with regard to deviating values on individual subcategories.
 To standardise the aggregate sums and ensure equal weighting, arithmetical means are calculated.
-An aggregate score is thereby calculated for each of the two dimensions of Linkage and Approximation.
+An aggregate score is thereby calculated for each of the two dimensions of Linkage (phased out from 2020) and Approximation.
 This method reflects the conceptual idea that the two dimensions are interdependent and jointly necessary for progress in European integration and sustainable democratic development.

 Aggregation levels, aggregate scores, individual scores and the underlying raw data are documented in the Excel files.